 Foolishness is a matter of priorities.
 The foolish person majors in the minors, investing money and time in things that really don’t pay very well.
 Wisdom is a matter of putting first things first, not last.
 Prudence, which is the practical side of wisdom, is about making a plan to pursue and attain the things that matter most (Wisdom 6:12-16), the things that really last.

-“God is love.
+But the fool’s reasoning continues: “God is love.
 If I come up short, he’ll cover my tab.
-I’m too busy to get ready now.”
+I’m too busy and too tired right now.”

-Not sweating it when it comes to being prepared for our final exam is not necessarily faith.
-If we neglect to do make the required preparations, it is not a result of faith but rather of the sin of presumption.
+Not sweating it when it comes to being prepared for your final exam is not necessarily a genuine expression of confidence in God.
+If we neglect to make the required preparations, it is not a result of faith but rather of the sin of presumption.
 When we trust Him to forgive our bungled attempts to obey Him, God is pleased.
 When we blow off preparation because we expect Him to dismiss our ticket, God is not amused.

 Jesus said many times that though this world and its affairs seem so real, so urgent, society will one day vanish and all its pressing business will be consigned to oblivion.
-He will return to claim his bride.
-We’ll either be caught with oil in our lamp–prepared and eager–or it will be like the rude surprise of guests who come early for dinner when the house is still a mess.
-Only this guest will be coming not to eat, but to inspect and to judge.
+Christ will return to claim his bride.
+We’ll either be found with oil in our lamp–ready and eager–or caught unprepared.
+It will be like guests who rudely show up early for dinner when the house is still a mess and the food is uncooked.
+Only this Guest will be coming not to eat, but to inspect and to judge.

-We’ve all had the bad dream of being back in school again and finding out that we are momentarily due to take an important exam for which we are totally unprepared.
+We’ve all had the bad dream of being back in school again and suddenly finding out that we must take an important exam for which we are totally unprepared.
 Well, maybe this dream, like the parable of the foolish bridesmaids, is meant to be a warning to us.
-For though we may not be the generation to witness the end of theworld (1 Thes 5:13-18), each one of us will experience the end of our own private world.
+For though we may not be the generation to witness the end of the world (1 Thes 5:13-18), each one of us will experience the end of our own world.
 He will come, perhaps suddenly, for each of us, at a time of His choosing, not ours.

-Many have speculated about when he will come.
-They’ve pored over the book of Revelation and other passages of Scripture such as Paul’s description of being caught up in the air in I Thes 4.
-Will there be a secret rapturebefore he comes?
-Will it happen before the great tribulation, or after?
-Is what happening currently in the Middle East foretold in the Bible and therefore a sign that the end is near?
+Many have speculated about exactly when he will come.
+They’ve poured over the book of Revelation and other passages of Scripture such as Paul’s description of being caught up in the air in I Thes 4.
+Will there be a secret rapture before he comes?
+Will this occur before the great tribulation, or after?
+Is what is happening currently in the Middle East foretold in the Bible and therefore a sign that the end is near?